mrc-ide/individual/joss/paper.md

 that may be simulated (e.g.; compartmental, network, etc.), or limiting users to particular mathematical forms for model dynamics.

-### General R Packages
+### General R packages

-Generic individual based simulation packages in R include IBMPopSim [@Giorgi:2020], ibm [@Oliveros:2016] and ibmcraftr [@Tun:2016].
+Generic individual-based simulation packages in R include IBMPopSim [@Giorgi:2020], ibm [@Oliveros:2016] and ibmcraftr [@Tun:2016].
 IBMPopSim provides sophisticated simulation algorithms, but requires users to input C++ code as a string which is then compiled, making it difficult to interface with the existing R ecosystem.

-### Epidemiological R Packages
+### Epidemiological R packages

 EpiModel [@Jenness:2018] allows the simulation of highly detailed discrete time models on networks, relying on the statnet [@Handcock:statnet] project for